2sic/app-gallery/readme.md

 A 2sxc / DNN App using the [fancybox4](https://fancyapps.com/) javascript library.

-## Installing the app
+## Install the app

-You can install the app with the ["Installing Gallery Fancybox3" checklist](https://azing.org/2sxc/r/A1Usfevs)
+You can install the app with the ["Installing Gallery Fancybox5" checklist](https://azing.org/2sxc/r/WLu6KUI4)

-## Customizing the app
+## Customize the app

 ### Configuration (Settings, Resources)

-Gallery App Fancybox3 uses the new, [standard Settings-System in 2sxc](http://r.2sxc.org/settings) to configure it.
+Gallery App Fancybox7 uses the new, [standard Settings-System in 2sxc](http://r.2sxc.org/settings) to configure it.
 It also has app resources (i18n labels) you can customize.

 ### Style

-If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD)
+If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/Lu5SDBqU)

 ## Screenshots